stuartpb/stubernetes/hack/node-setup/README.md

   - In any case, the configuration has moved toward `systemd-networkd` instead, so this file is no longer used.
 - `logind.conf` is the expected state of `/etc/systemd/logind.conf` after running `steps/disable-lid-switch.sh`.

-## image-tweakers
+## mount-tweakers

 These are scripts used to modify/pre-configure a flashed image, rather than relying on a config source like ignition/combustion to configure the installed system on first boot.

-The `image-tweakers/load-root-keys.sh` script mounts the subvolume for `/root` from a given Kubic btrfs partition and copies
+The `mount-tweakers/load-root-keys.sh` script mounts the subvolume for `/root` from a given Kubic btrfs partition and copies

 ## steps